Turntable vs Record Player – What’s The Difference?

 |

-Well, in the vinyl world, the turntable vs record player is one of the most talked about topics and even after being discussed on multiple platforms online, this topic is still unclear to a lot of people.
+Well, in the vinyl world, the turntable vs record player is one of the most talked about topics and even after being discussed on multiple platforms online, this topic is still unclear to many people.

-I have seen some people describing a complete turntable setup as a vinyl player which is completely fine because a turntable setup is playing the vinyl records but if you are describing a turntable setup as a record player then you need to understand the difference between them.
+I have seen some people describing a complete turntable setup as a vinyl player which is wrong but fine because a turntable setup is playing the vinyl records but if you are describing a turntable setup as a record player then you need to understand the difference between them.

 Turntable vs Record Player: